Marcus Garvey: Reception and legacy

 a buffoon".
 Garvey obtained a reputation for failing to pay his debts, and his detractors accused him of dishonesty.

 Critics like Du Bois often mocked Garvey for his outfits and the grandiose titles which he gave to himself; in their view, he was embarrassingly pretentious.
 According to Grant, many members of the established African-American middle-class were "perplexed and embarrassed" by Garvey, who thought that the African-American working class should turn to their leadership rather than his.
 Concerns were also raised about his violent language because the people who raised them believed that it was inciting many Garveyites to carry out violent acts against Garvey's critics.

 During his lifetime, some African Americans wondered if he really understood the racial issues which were present in U.S. society because he was a foreigner, and later African-American leaders frequently held the view that Garvey had failed to adequately address anti-black racism in his thought.
 Grant noted that in the years after Garvey's death, his life was primarily presented by his political opponents.
-Writing for The Black Scholar in 1972, the scholar of African-American studies Wilson S. Moses expressed concern about the "uncritical adulation" of Garvey within African-American political circles.
+Writing for The Black Scholar in 1972, the scholar of African-American studies Wilson J. Moses expressed concern about the "uncritical adulation" of Garvey within African-American political circles.
 In Moses' opinion, this adulation led to "red baiting" and "divisive rhetoric" about being "Blacker-than-thou".
 Moses argued that it was wrong for people to regard Garvey as a "man of the people" because he had a petty bourgeoise background and as a result, he had "enjoyed cultural, economic, and educational advantages which few of his black contemporaries" had enjoyed.

+U.S. President Joe Biden issued a full and unconditional pardon to Garvey on 19 January 2025.